Jo Brand: Early

-After working in a pub, for Barnardo's, and as a nursing assistant in a residential unit for adults with learning disabilities, she took a joint social science degree with a Registered Mental Nurse qualification at Brunel University.
+After working in a pub, for Barnardo's, and as a nursing assistant in a residential unit for adults with learning disabilities, Brand took a joint social science degree with a Registered Mental Nurse qualification at Brunel University.
 She then worked as a psychiatric nurse for ten years, at the South London Bethlem hospital, Cefn Coed Hospital in Swansea and Maudsley Hospital in south London.

 Comedy

 When Brand began her career in comedy, she used the stage name the "Sea Monster".
 She was part of the British alternative comedy movement, working in London alternative comedy clubs in the mid-1980s, and appearing initially on the Saturday Live television show.
 She shared a flat with fellow comic and comedy club owner Ivor Dembina.

 Brand's early style involved her delivering jokes in a bored monotone, one line at a time, with pauses in between.
 It drew heavily from pop culture and the media, with many jokes containing references to celebrities and public figures.
 Brand has said that she drank heavily before her first gig, was heckled throughout, and received no applause at the end of the set.
 Her Doc Marten boots, large size and short hair led to false rumours that she was a lesbian.